janssen70/P/README.md

 will recognise this as the 'Login with Google' (or other providers) option on websites and in apps.

-The technology for this is called OAuth 2.0.
+The technology for this is called OAuth, now at version 2.0.
 However, OAuth 2.0 is fundamentally an authorization delegation framework, not authentication, although it's often used as a foundation for it.
 Here are the primary use cases it was designed to address: